 A chatbot behaves more like a friend and engages in active conversation, in the same manner, a human would.
 Moreover, it is able to help customers 24/7 hence solidifying a personal relationship with each customer.

 If you aren’t planning to use chatbots or implementing AI in your businesses, it’s time to start thinking about it seriously in order to assist your customers in their purchase journey.

-As listed, these are the 6 trends I’m preparing myself for SEO in 2019.
+As listed in this 2019 SEO Guide, these are the 6 trends I’m preparing myself for SEO in 2019.

 It will be about the rise of word vector, better user intent personalization, voice search, mobile and AI-powered technology.
 With all the SEO strategies all listed out for you, what is left now is utilizing it to the fullest.